merterun/portfolio/README.md

 Armed with R, and an array of many powerful libraries, I dive headfirst into the data, exploring its depths to extract valuable insights and transforming complex data into tangible solutions.

 Inside these notebooks, you'll find a diverse range of projects that showcase multidimensional skills.
-From predictive modeling and machine learning to network analysis and exploratory data analysis.
+From ```Predictive Modeling``` and ```Machine Learning``` to ```Network Analysis``` and more.
 Each notebook represents a chapter in my data science story.
 With a meticulous approach, I carefully select and preprocess the data, construct robust models, and evaluate their performance to ensure reliable and accurate results.

 It can also be seen that i'm meticulous in the narrative and document my thought process, observations, explanations and the lessons learned, transforming my notebooks into a repository of knowledge and continuous improvement.

   <summary>Bio</summary><br>

 Studied economics at Izmir University of Economics and finished within top 5%.
-I learned to use tools and topics like R, Sql, regression and time series analysis at University.
+I learned to use tools and topics like R, SQL, regression and time series analysis at University.

 In my professional career, I have had the opportunity to collaborate with diverse organizations and esteemed clients representing prominent sectors such as Law, Sports, Technology, and Production.
 This exposure has fostered my ability to work in a cross-functional capacity and adopted more skills beyond my core knowledge base.